Mogollon culture: Cultural traits

 The distinct facets of Mogollon culture were recorded by Emil Haury, based on his excavations in 1931, 1933, and 1934 at the Harris Village in Mimbres, New Mexico, and the Mogollon Village on the upper San Francisco River in New Mexico Haury recognized differences between architecture and artifacts from these sites as compared with sites in the Hohokam archaeological culture area and the Ancestral Pueblo archaeological culture area.
 Key differences included brown-paste, coil-and-scrape pottery, deeply excavated semi-subterranean pit-houses and different ceremonial architecture.
 Eight decades of subsequent research have confirmed Haury's initial findings.
 Today, the distinctiveness of the Mogollon pottery manufacture, architectural construction, ground-stone tool design, habits and customs of residence location, and mortuary treatment is generally recognized.

 The earliest Mogollon pithouses were deep and either circular or oval-shaped.
-Over time, Mogollon people built rectangular houses with rounded corners with them not as deep.
-Their villages also had kivas, or round, semi-subterranean ceremonial structures.
+Over time, Mogollon people built pit houses that were not as deep and were rectangular with rounded corners.
+Their villages also had round, semi-subterranean ceremonial structures called kivas.